 (1) Base skills that are generally required

-“Corporate management,” “human resources and human asset development,” “legal affairs and compliance,” “risk management,” and “finance and accounting”
+“Corporate management,” “human resources and human asset development,” “legal and compliance and internal audit,” “risk management,” and “finance and accounting”

 (2) Skills complementing the fact that the core business of the MS&AD Group is insurance, and that we engage in business globally